Osa-H3VR/Meatyceiver-Gang/README.md

 - Single hp crate per supply, only the minimum to keep you going.
 - If you screw up, and are out of ammo during hold, no worries, you always get a free sosig with a mag or two that will spawn some time after the nodes start to be available.
 Remember though, each seconds loses you points, so better come in prepared.
-- Shops only sells high tier ammo (costly, you get less) low tier ammo (cheaper, you get more) and explosives to deal with those pesky replicants.
+- Shops only sells ammo, both premium and cheap, additional attachments and explosives to deal with those pesky replicants.
+- Cheap ammo category can give you all types of ammo, Premium ammo category gives you currently unlocked ammo type or better, but overall less bullets per token.
+- Scouting drones, are weak, but can make Replicants aware of your location just by generating noise.
+Deal with them quickly.

 ## Bugs:
 - Turrets can, and will spawn knocked down
-- On some maps, patrols like to congregate in small areas (Promeatus middle area is, I think, the worst offender for that)
-- There is a bug in TnHTweaker (1.6.1), that will still give you useless shotgun ammo from Ammo Purchase station, should be fixed in next release (ty devyndamonster)
 - Regenerative encryptions can be really annoying on some custom maps (Looking at you Island Compounds Warehouse, with your dumb celling beams)

 ## TODO:
 - Can I just use the the robot sosigs from winter wasteland?
     - if they work
-    - and actually have thier weakpoint
+        - and actually have the weakpoint too
-    - I just need to add higher hp and higher hearing and fov capacity
+        - I just need to add higher hp, higher speed, higher hearing and fov capacity
+    - if not
+        - gonna have to create something similar myself

 - Add a picture showing sentries weakpoints
-    - Turrets were SO ANNOYING (to the point I was actually thinking about scrapping them) till I randomly found out they have a weakpoint, its that lower part of the thingy they have on their side, its colored depending on the turret type.
-The hitbox is really small.
-Im almost 100% sure its even smaller that in Receivers turrets.

 - Endless mode:     (aka.
 "Give me all the nodes, give them NOW")
     - I heard you like shooting nodes?
 Now each hold will spawn RANDOM AMOUNT of completely RANDOM COMBINATION of nodes.